Quicken 2014 For Dummies Cheat Sheet

 last letter in month.

-Four Tasks Every Quicken 2013 User Should Perform
+Quicken 2014 Tasks Every User Should Know About

-Working with a richly-featured, mature financial record-keeping software program like Quicken 2013 can present a bit of a challenge.
-The Quicken software just does so much . . .
+Working with a robust financial record-keeping software program like Quicken 2014 can present some challenges.
+The Quicken software has so much to offer.
 Here are four tasks that every Quicken user should perform on a regular basis:

 Set up Quicken bank accounts for all your checking, savings, and money market accounts — and then use the Quicken software to carefully track the money that flows into and out of these accounts.
 Maintaining even just this simple cash accounting system lets you more easily monitor your finances, budget for the future, and identify money-saving tax deductions.